 The misconception that the dogs ever sported the barrels comes from a 17-year-old painter in 1820s England.
 Edwin Landseer painted a work called Alpine Mastiffs Reanimating a Distressed Traveler, which depicted two Saint Bernards coming to the rescue of an injured man.
 One is barking in alarm, while the other—sporting the barrel in question—attempts to revive the hiker.
 Landseer later explained that the barrel was filled with brandy, and thus a myth was born.
 Of course, we know today that while alcohol makes us feel warmer, it actually restricts blood flow and lowers body temperature.
 Carrying around tiny kegs would not have been the best strategy for reviving avalanche victims.

 Saint Bernards have a lot of fur, but you don’t have to worry about frequent trips to the groomer.
 They have an oily, water-resistant coat, which originally warded off snow and ice when they resided in the mountains.
 It’s best not to over-wash them because soap will strip away necessary oils in their fur.

-Saint Bernard puppies are tiny things that weigh just 1 1/2 pounds at birth.
+Saint Bernard puppies are tiny creatures that weigh just 1 1/2 pounds at birth.
 Adult dogs can weigh as much as 180 pounds, so the pups have a lot of growing to do.
 It can take as long as three years for them to stop growing, although most of the growing happens in the first year.
-By three months old, Saint puppies can weigh as much as 40 pounds.
-From there, they will usually gain about three to five pounds a week.
-These growth spurts proved difficult for crew members on the set of Beethoven’s 2nd; the family movie featured just four puppies, but it took over 100 canine actors to portray them because they grew so fast.
+By 3 months old, Saint puppies can weigh as much as 40 pounds.
+From there, they will usually gain about 3 to 5 pounds a week.
+These growth spurts proved difficult for crew members on the set of Beethoven’s 2nd; the family movie featured just four puppies, but it took more than 100 canine actors to portray them because they grew so fast.